Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: Climate models response and sensitivity

 The pathways are labelled as SSPx-y, where 'SSPx' refers to the Shared Socioeconomic Pathway describing the socioeconomic trends underlying the scenarios, and ‘y’ refers to the level of radiative forcing (in watts per square metre, or $W\cdot m^{-2}$) resulting from the scenario in the year 2100.

-The five scenarios are implemented by considering a shape-preserving piecewise cubic interpolation of the assumed average $CO_2$-eq concentration before the industrial revolution, estimated in 278.3 ppm, the available yearly data from 1979 till 2023 in \cite{montzka2023noaa}, and the qualitative information on the future of the SSPs reported in Table \ref{table:SSPs}.
-A graphic representation of the resulting curves is showcased in Figure \ref{fig:SSPs}.
+The five scenarios are implemented by considering a shape-preserving piecewise cubic interpolation of the assumed average CO$_2$-eq concentration before the industrial revolution, estimated in 278.3 ppm, the available yearly data from 1979 till 2023 in \cite{montzka2023noaa}, and the qualitative information on the future of the SSPs reported in Table \ref{table:SSPs}.

 Note that the cumulative radiative forcing does not exactly match the ones of the SSPs at the year 2100 because $N$ in \eqref{eq:RadiativeForcingFromCarbon} has been neglected.